Nissan Institute of Japanese Studies

 Please click on the thumbnails below to enlarge:

-There is a passenger lift between the ground floor and first floor only.
+• There is lift access between the ground floor and first floor.

 Please click on the thumbnails below to enlarge:

-The stairs from the ground floor to the toilets in the basement have contrasting markings on the step edgings and continuous hand rails both sides.
+• The stairs from the ground floor to the toilets in the basement have visually contrasting markings on the step edges and hand rails both sides.

-The stairs from the ground floor to the first floor have open risers and no contrast on the step edgings.
-There are continuous handrails both sides, and a curved central landing.
+• The stairs from the ground floor to the first floor have open risers and no visually contrasting markings on the step edgings.
+There are handrails both sides, including around the central landing.

-There is a spiral staircase in the library between the ground floor and basement.
-The steps have open risers and contrasting anti-slip treads.
-There are continuous handrails both sides.
+• There is a spiral staircase in the library between the ground floor and basement.
+The steps have open risers and visually contrasting anti-slip treads.
+There are handrails both sides.

-There are steps in the lecture theatre.
-These do not have handrails, but do have contrasting step edgings.
+• There are steps in the lecture theatre.
+These do not have handrails, but do have visually contrasting step edgings.

 Please click on the thumbnails below to enlarge: